cvmiller/v6disc/README.md

 ## Limitations

 The script assumes /64 subnets (as all end stations should be on a /64).
 Discovers only the SLAAC address (as defined by RFC 4862), and does not attempt to guess the temporary addresses.
-Only decects hosts on locally attached network (will not cross routers, but can run on OpenWRT router).
+Only detects hosts on locally attached network (will not cross routers, but can run on OpenWRT router with multiple interfaces).

 Dual Stack option only supports IPv4 subnet masks of /19, /20, /21, /22, /23, /24, /25, /26.

 The `v6disc.sh` script may *not* discover Windows machines which don't respond to a ping6 to multicast address FF02::1

-Although MacOS X is supported (as of version 2.0) FreeBSD is also *now* supported.
+MacOS X is supported (as of version 2.0) FreeBSD is also supported.

 ## Contributors